 - Students will be required to meet all health/age guidelines of the affiliating agencies.
 For example, health insurance may be required by some affiliating agencies.
 Not having health insurance could limit a student’s educational experience.
 Students are responsible for costs incurred from injury or illness while in the Nursing Program.

-- Criminal background checks may be a requirement at affiliated clinical sites utilized for training in the nursing program.
+- Criminal background checks and urine drug screens may be a requirement at affiliated clinical sites utilized for training in the nursing program.
 Based on the results of these checks, an affiliated clinical site may determine to not allow your presence at their facility.
 This would result in your inability to successfully complete the requirements of the Nursing Program.
-Students will be responsible for the costs of the background check.
+Students will be responsible for the costs of the background check and urine drug screens.
 Additionally, a criminal background may preclude licensure or employment.
 More information is available from the Nursing Division Dean or program director.